dmytro/dmytro.github.com/_posts/2013-08-13-more_about_jekyll.md

 # Jekyll v.
 1.x

 First of all, there's a lot of changes in Jekyll.
-I was running v.0.12.x and many chnages happened since Jekyll moved to v.1.x, one important change is added option to keep some files from overwriting.
+I was running v.0.12.x and many changes happened since Jekyll moved to v.1.x, one important change is added option to keep some files from overwriting.

-Below is step by step process for publiching site with Jekyll running locally.
+Below is step by step process for publishing site with Jekyll running locally.

 ## Process